 2019 - Civitas Dei Summer Fellowship, awarded by the Thomistic Institute and the Institute for Human Ecology

 2019 - Scholarship to attend the Catholic and Dominican Institute’s 9th Annual Philosophy Workshop, awarded by the Thomistic Institute and the Notre Dame Center for Ethics and Culture

 2014-2015 - Friends of Philosophy Pre-Dissertation Stipend, Department of Philosophy, University of Washington

 Recent and Upcoming Presentations

-“On a Supposed Duty Not to Create Deficient Lives (That Are Worth Living)” to be presented at the 1st Annual Philosophical Bioethics Workshop, New York University (postponed due to COVID-19)
+“On a Supposed Duty Not to Create Deficient Lives (That Are Worth Living)” to be presented at the 1st Annual Philosophical Bioethics Workshop (online), New York University, November 2020